ethdebug/solidity-data-representation/src/locations-detailed.md

 fallback, and receive functions, then the function selector will be stored on the stack below the first stackframe.
-(Additionally, in Solidity 0.4.20 and later, an extra zero word will appear below that on the stack if you're within a library call.)
+(Additionally, in Solidity 0.4.20 and later, an extra zero word will appear below that on the stack if you're within a library call, unless the function called is `pure` or `view` and does not include any storage pointers in its input or output parameters.)

 Note that function modifiers and base constructor invocations (whether placed on the constructor or on the contract) do not create new stackframes; these are